The Four Horsemen of the Apocalypse (1962 film): Casting

-Early contenders for the male lead, the part originally played by Rudolph Valentino, were MGM contractee George Hamilton, and Maximilian Schell.

-Minnelli said that he wanted Alain Delon for the starring role and met with the young actor in Rome, but the producers did not feel that he was well enough known.
-In June 1960, it was announced that Glenn Ford, who had a long relationship with MGM and had recently signed a new contract with the studio, would play the lead role.

-Minnelli later reflected, "There I was, stuck with a story I didn't want to do, with a leading actor who lacked the brashness and impulsiveness I associated with his part.
+Early into development, Blaustein had considered Dirk Bogarde, who had made his Hollywood debut in Song Without End (1960).
+Other contenders included MGM contract actor George Hamilton, and Maximilian Schell.
+Meanwhile, Minnelli had wanted Alain Delon for the lead role and met with him while vacationing in Rome.
+However, MGM did not feel that he was well enough known.
+German actor Horst Buchholz was another candidate but was turned down for the same reason.
+In June 1960, it was announced that Glenn Ford, who had recently signed a new contract with MGM, would play the lead role.
+Minnelli was unhappy with the decision, writing he was stuck with "a leading actor who lacked the brashness and impulsiveness I associated with his part.
 I wanted new challenges but I didn't think they'd be that challenging."

-However, he said that the rest of the cast "was as brilliant as it was international."
-Yvette Mimieux was cast in the ingenue part with Charles Boyer and Claude Dauphin in support, and Ava Gardner in the female lead, the part played by Alice Terry in the 1921 film.
-Eventually Gardner dropped out and Ingrid Thulin, best known for Wild Strawberries, stepped in.
-The studio wanted Horst Buchholz to play the young German son but he was unable to do it because of his commitment to make Fanny (1961) and so Karlheinz Böhm instead was hired.
+However, Minnelli stated the rest of the cast "was as brilliant as it was international."
+Yvette Mimieux was cast in the ingenue part while Charles Boyer, Paul Henreid, and Lee J. Cobb were cast in key supporting roles.
+By August 1960, Ava Gardner was cast in the female lead, the part played by Alice Terry in the 1921 film.
+Eventually Gardner dropped out and Swedish actress Ingrid Thulin, best known for Wild Strawberries (1957), stepped in.
+Although not chosen for the lead role, Horst Buchholz was considered for the young German son but Karlheinz Böhm was hired instead.